In this article

 How to prepare a cash flow statement in 5 steps

-The steps to create a cash flow statement are relatively straightforward.
 For very small companies, there may be some months or quarters where there is no cash flow from operating or investing activities.
 Depending on the size of a company and the complexity of the business, its cash flow statement could fit on just one page, or span multiple pages with dozens of line items.
+Here’s how you can prepare a cash flow statement:

 Track and control your cash flow with Ramp

-Using accounting and expense management software like Ramp, makes this process fast and reliable.
-The digital transformation or accounting tools and the advent of finance automation makes it easy for you to level up your finance function and scale your business more effectively.
+Using accounting and expense management software like Ramp makes this process fast and reliable.
+The digital transformation of accounting tools and the advent of finance automation makes it easy for you to level up your finance function and scale your business more effectively.

-Ramp can centralize the records of your company’s transaction, making expense recognition and the creation of financial documents much easier.
+Ramp can centralize the records of your company's transactions, making expense recognition and the creation of financial documents much easier.
 Automating expense management and recognition can also make your accounting team more efficient, freeing up team members to focus on more high-value projects.
+Implementing these tools can be a significant step toward improving cash flow and ensuring the financial health of your business.

 Try Ramp for free